Gunshot victim dropped off at hospital with life-threatening injuries early this morning

-One person is in the hospital after a shooting victim was dropped off at the hospital early this morning, according to the Montgomery County Sheriff’s Office in a release.
+A shooting victim was dropped off early Wednesday morning at a local hospital suffering from life-threatening injuries.

-Deputies responded to Kettering Health Washington Township, formerly called Southview Medical Center, at 1:04 a.m. after a person was dropped off at the emergency department, the release said.
+Montgomery County Sheriff’s deputies responded just after 1 a.m. to Kettering Health Washington Township, formerly Southview Medical Center, after staff there alerted them to a gunshot victim brought into the emergency department, according to a release from the sheriff’s office.

-The person had been shot, sustaining life-threatening injuries, the sheriff’s office said.

-Police found the person who took the victim to the hospital soon after, and they are being questioned.
+Deputies found the person who took the victim to the hospital soon after, and were questioning that person.

 The sheriff’s office said the shooting is under investigation and asked for anyone with information to contact the Montgomery County Sheriff’s Office Special Investigations Unit.